Complements of caustics of the real $J_{10}$ singularities: Invariants of isotopy classes of Morse polynomials

 {

 }

-\begin{definition} \rm A {\em critical point of a virtual Morse function} is any column of its data set as in Fig.~\ref{cocy}, i.e. a column of the intersection matrix, the intersection index with the set of real points, and a Morse index or the information that the critical point is non-real. \end{definition}
+\begin{definition} \rm A {\em critical point of a virtual Morse function} is any column of its data set as in Fig.~\ref{cocy}, i.e., a column of the intersection matrix, the intersection index with the set of real points, and a Morse index or the information that the critical point is non-real. \end{definition}

-\begin{remark} \rm If there are more than one of pairs of non-real critical values of $f$, then there can be more than one virtual Morse function associated with the same real polynomial, because the choice of a system of paths is not homotopically unique: see Fig.~\ref{standd}. \end{remark}
+\begin{remark} \rm If a real polynomial $f$ has more than one pair of non-real critical values, then there can be more than one virtual Morse function associated with $f$, because the choice of a proper system of paths is not homotopically unique: see Fig.~\ref{standd}. \end{remark}

-\begin{definition} \rm of virtual Morse functions include six transformations of their data, modeling the standard local topological surgeries of the corresponding real Morse polynomials, namely \begin{itemize} \item[$s1, s2$:] \ \ \ collision of two neighboring real critical values at a non-zero value, after which the corresponding two critical points either ($s1$) meet and leave the real domain, or ($s2$) change the order in ${\mathbb R}^1$ of their critical values;
+\begin{definition} \rm of virtual Morse functions include six transformations of their data, modeling the standard local topological surgeries of the corresponding generic Morse polynomials, namely \begin{itemize} \item[$s1, s2$:] \ \ \ collision of two neighboring real critical values at a non-zero value, after which the corresponding two critical points either ($s1$) meet and leave the real domain, or ($s2$) change the order in ${\mathbb R}^1$ of their critical values;

 \item[$s3, s4$:] \ \ \ collision of two complex conjugate critical values at a point on the line ${\mathbb R}^1 \setminus \{0\}$, after which the corresponding critical points either ($s3$) meet at a real point and enter real space, or ($s4$) miss each other in the complex domain, while the imaginary parts of their critical values change their signs;